2019 Festival | Photo + Synthesis

 Contemporary photographer Christopher Griffith will highlight landscape details of the Hudson River Valley in order to strip away “story” and allow structural features to take center stage.

-Other participating artists will exhibit photography about landscape, botany, and taxonomy—subjects whose roots go back to the very beginnings of photography.
+Other participating artists will exhibit photography about the purity of landscape, and botany and taxonomy—subjects whose roots go back to the very beginnings of photography.

 TIM DAVIS, UPSTATE EVENT HORIZON